sahiliamsso/docs/source/authn-guide/passport.md

 5. Call method to configure the strategy
 6. Add button for the configured strategy in passport authentication UI.

-### Configure the strategy
+### Configure the strategy using setup script

 All strategies are configured in the folder `server/auth/*.js.` Next we need to create a file for the new strategy.
 Our strategy is facebook so we can create new file named `facebook.js` and configure the strategy.
+!!!Note:
+	**All these configuration are performed during execution of setup script at the time of configuring Gluu.
+These steps are not required to be followed, these content are for your reference**

 ```javascript
 var passport = require('passport');